AlecMaxPro/MoE-Neuron/README.md

 Code for the paper **"Deconstructing Pre-training: Knowledge Attribution Analysis in MoE and Dense Models"** (arXiv:2601.08383, accepted by AAAI 2026).

-This repository extends neuron-level attribution analysis from dense models to **Mixture-of-Experts (MoE)** models, and compares knowledge acquisition dynamics between MoE and dense architectures.
+This repository extends neuron attribution analysis from dense models to **Mixture-of-Experts (MoE)** models, and compares knowledge acquisition dynamics between MoE and dense architectures.

 Paper: https://arxiv.org/abs/2601.08383